riadvice/bbbeasy/bbbeasy-docs/guides/user-guide/introduction/Rooms Details.md

-## Rooms Details
+## Rooms Details page

-Room details on contains  the entire room details (room informations , room presentations , room recordings)
+Room details contains  the entire room details (room informations , room presentations , room recordings)

 ___Room details___

+`In order to access to the room details page , you must follow these steps `

 1. Go to the Rooms page
 2. Choose a room and click on it to access to the room details page